 Choose amongst a variety of tours that are catered to riders of varying levels of experience and ages.
 Beginners and families will prefer the wide, winding trails of the pristine Callaghan Valley.

-Intermediates can opt to travel on narrow trail through the densely forested backcountry.
+Intermediates can opt to travel on a narrow trail through the densely forested backcountry.

-The greatest thrill of all is reserved for advanced riders, who can climb up the infamous staircase to alpine country.
-There they can fly through mounds of virgin powder through the most breathtaking mountain vistas imaginable.
+The greatest thrill is reserved for advanced riders, who can climb up the infamous staircase to alpine country.
+They can fly through mounds of virgin powder through the most breathtaking mountain vistas imaginable.

 Cool Off In a Stunning Mountain Lake

-My favourite remedy for the heat is any of Whistler’s 5 local lakes (Alta, Green, Lost, Nita or Alpha) for a jump in the cool mountain water.
+My favourite remedy for the heat is any of Whistler’s five local lakes (Alta, Green, Lost, Nita or Alpha) for a jump in the cool mountain water.